Green Day: 2007–2011: 21st Century Breakdown and American Idiots stage adaptation

 In an interview with Carson Daly, Garbage lead singer Shirley Manson revealed that the band's drummer Butch Vig would be producing Green Day's forthcoming album.
 The span of nearly five years between American Idiot and 21st Century Breakdown was the longest gap between studio albums in Green Day's career.
 The band had been working on new material since January 2006.
-By October 2007, Armstrong had 45 songs written, but the band showed no further signs of progress until October 2008, when two videos showing the band recording with producer Butch Vig were posted on YouTube.
+By October 2007, Armstrong had 45 songs written, but the band showed no further signs of progress until October 2008, when two videos showing the band recording with producer Vig were posted on YouTube.
 The writing and recording process, spanning three years and four recording studios, was finally finished in April 2009.

 21st Century Breakdown was released on May 15, 2009.
 The album received mainly positive reception from critics, who gave it an average rating between 3 and 4 stars.
 It reached number one in fourteen countries and was certified gold or platinum in each, achieving Green Day's best overall chart performance to date.
 The band started playing shows in California in April and early May.
 These were the group's first live shows in about three years.
 Green Day went on a world tour starting in North America in July 2009, and continued through the rest of 2009 and early 2010.
 The album won Grammy Award for Best Rock Album at the 52nd Grammy Awards on January 31, 2010.
 As of December 2010, 21st Century Breakdown has sold 1,005,000 copies in the US.

 Walmart refused to carry the album, as it contains a Parental Advisory sticker, and requested that Green Day release a censored edition.
 The band members did not wish to change any lyrics on the album and responded by stating, "There's nothing dirty about our record ...
 They want artists to censor their records in order to be carried in there.
 We just said no. We've never done it before.
 You feel like you're in 1953 or something."

-In 2009, the band met with award-winning director Michael Mayer, along with many cast and crew members of the Tony Award-winning musical Spring Awakening, to create a stage version of the album American Idiot.
+In 2009, the band met with award-winning director Michael Mayer, along with many cast and crew members of the Tony Award-winning musical Spring Awakening, to create a stage version of American Idiot.
 The musical American Idiot opened in the Berkeley Repertory Theatre at the end of 2009.
 The show featured an expanded story of the original album, with new characters such as Will, Extraordinary Girl, and Favorite Son.
 On April 20, 2010, American Idiot opened on Broadway, and Green Day released the soundtrack to the musical, featuring a new song titled "When It's Time".
 In June 2010, it was released as a single on iTunes.